-So, you got a new Android for Christmas?
+So, you got a new Android phone?
 Be prepared: You’re entering a whole new digital world.
 Android is the world’s most popular mobile operating system.
 It offers an impressive range of cool features and unique apps that make life more fun and productive.

 But navigating Google’s app store, Google Play, can be a bit of a daunting task.
 Not only is Google Play massive, but it has a unique history of problematic apps and software that have hurt the uninformed.
 Tap or click to learn about some of the issues with the Google Play store.

-To help our new Android users get the most out of their devices, we’ve put together a list of the best apps you can get from Google Play.
-These apps are trusted by millions of users, and can help perk your device up with new features and options you can’t get anywhere else.
+To help our new Android users get the most out of their devices, we’ve put together a list of the best apps to download.
+These are trusted by millions of users and can help perk your device up with new features and options you can’t get anywhere else.

 1. Video Editor – Glitch Video Effects (GlitchCam)